 The non-verbal actions are stronger than those of the words.
-So, if your eyes come to the notice of any non-verbal signs like smiling, nodding and asking some more questions which you think are not valid but still, they are interested in knowing.
-Then, it is certain that they are happy to know you both personally and professionally.
+So, if your eyes come to the notice of any non-verbal signs like smiling, nodding and asking some more questions which you think are not valid but still, are asked it means that they are interested in knowing you both personally and professionally.

 7. If the interviewer introduces you with additional decisions to be made: